 1. This is not a study finding, rather this is the findings from the existing public domain health survey datasets.
 I think it will be more appropriate if the manuscript title also reflect this.
 Authors need to change the title as “Maternal Tetanus Toxoid Immunization and Neonatal Mortality in Bangladesh: The findings from a retrospective analysis of the data from Bangladesh Multiple Indicator Cluster Survey”

 Response: We are honored for your comments.
-We have already changed the title to “A Study of Association Between Maternal Tetanus Toxoid Immunization and Neonatal Mortality in the Context of Bangladesh: A retrospective analysis of the data from Bangladesh Multiple Indicator Cluster Survey”.
+We have already changed the title to “A Study of Association Between Neonatal Mortality and Maternal Tetanus Toxoid Immunization in the Context of Bangladesh”.
+It was suggested by the editor.

 2. Authors write this as study in the abstract (line 35, 49) and in many place in the manuscript.
 Please change the study as analysis or survey.